Home office tax deduction: Who qualifies and how to calculate it

-Who can take the small business home office deduction?
+Who can take a small business home office tax deduction?

 home office deduction